seamapi/docs/docs/seam-components/get-started-with-react-components-and-client-session-tokens.md

 Seam provides React components and hooks to connect and control many types of smart devices.
 This guide provides a rapid introduction to using React components with Client Sessions.

 For this guide, we expect you to have a **backend server** and a **client frontend react application**.
-If you want to integrate Seam using only a client without a backend, you'll need to use a Publishable Key (guide coming soon!)
+If you want to integrate Seam using only a client without a backend, you'll need to [use a Publishable Key](./get-started-with-client-side-components.md).

 ### What is a Client Session Token?

-A Client Session Token allows a device owner to make API requests to Seam where interactions are restricted only to devices they own.
-To enable your users to interact with their devices, you'll need to create a client session and pass its token to the `<SeamProvider />` .
+A Client Session Token allows a device owner to make API requests to Seam where interactions are restricted only to the devices they own.
+To enable your users to interact with their devices, you'll need to create a client session and pass its token to the `<SeamProvider />`.

 ## 1 — Install the Seam SDK on your Server